miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

 Next, we'll use subscript `[-2]` on the result which is `['7.38', '        </div>]']` to retrieve the rating.

 We're almost done; we were able to get the title, air date, and rating: the only thing left is to figure out a way to filter out seasons that aren't the first season.

-It's a bit of a complicated approach, anime series tend to use different variations on the season either it's the final season, the second stage, or the last part.
+It's a bit of a complicated approach, anime series tend to use different variations on the season either its the final season, the second stage, or the last part.
 What I found to work for most releases is to just look for the string `season` in the synopsis section; however, this is not a fool proof method.

 Let's take a look at the html, we're working with regarding the synopsis section.

 ```html
 <div class="synopsis js-synopsis">